alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 Software which functions as an End-to-End Secure Messenger **MUST** satisfy the following principles, and **MUST** satisfy these principles in respect of the provided definitions for all forms of communication and data-sharing that the software offers.
+The software **MAY** comprise an entire application or a clearly defined subset of functionality within a larger application.

 Any software that does not satisfy these requirements is not an End-to-End Secure Messenger, and it does not implement End-to-End Secure Messaging, nor does it implement End-to-End Encrypted